ThinkbotsAreFree/first.go/README.md

 >
 ```

 ## Vocabulary

-Here's the list of available verbs. **All of them pop their arguments, unless stated otherwise**.
+Here's the list of available verbs. **Verbs all pop their arguments, unless stated otherwise**.

 ### `pop`, `dup`, `pick`
 The `pop` operator removes the top element.
 The `dup` operator pushes a duplicate on top, so it replaces the one original by two copies.
 The `pick` operator pops the top element, and using its length N: it pushes a copy of the Nth element on top of the stack.